RutledgeGroupMIT/UEF/README.md

 <img src="https://github.com/danicholson/UEF/blob/master/img/uniaxial_box.gif?raw=true" width=300 />

-UEF is a LAMMPS package for non-equilibrium molecular dynamics (NEMD) under diagonal flow fields, including uniaxial and biaxial flows.
-With this package, simulations under flow may be carried out for an indefinite amount of time, extending the functionality of LAMMPS to include steady-state diagonal flow fields.
+UEF is a LAMMPS package for non-equilibrium molecular dynamics (NEMD) under diagonal flow fields, including uniaxial and biaxial flow.
+With this package, simulations under extensional flow may be carried out for an indefinite amount of time.
 It is an implementation of the boundary conditions developed by [Matthew Dobson](http://arxiv.org/abs/1408.7078), and also uses numerical lattice reduction as was proposed by [Thomas Hunt](http://arxiv.org/abs/1310.3905).
-The lattice reduction algorithm used was developed by [Igor Semaev](http://link.springer.com/chapter/10.1007%2F3-540-44670-2_13).
+The lattice reduction algorithm is from [Igor Semaev](http://link.springer.com/chapter/10.1007%2F3-540-44670-2_13).
 The package is intended for simulations of homogeneous flows, and integrates the SLLOD equations of motion.

 Authored by:
 [David Nicholson](https://github.com/danicholson)<br>